What Is C.E.M.&.N.T. * ?

-Yet, once you feel chronic tension dissolve under your fingers, and understand the physiology behind the causes & effects of muscle tension and how to generate muscle tension relief, it’s difficult to refute what I’m suggesting here.
+Yet, once you feel chronic tension dissolve under your fingers, and understand the physiology behind the causes & effects of muscle tension and how to generate muscle tension relief, and the results that produces, it’s difficult to refute what I’m suggesting here.
 I’ve any times had clients who were diagnosed as having “torn tissues.”
 But after a few minutes (sometimes MANY minutes) of relaxing those tissues, the pain is substantially reduced or GONE.

-This is an example of the kind of questions in need of research.
-Yet the massage & bodywork industry do not generate enough excess capital to afford paying for such studies.
+This is an example of the kind of questions in need of proper Medical Research.
+Yet the massage & bodywork industry does not generate enough excess capital to afford paying for such studies.

 REGARDLESS, if you want to develop or apply an effective muscle tension treatment, knowing how muscles work and HOW THEY break down is a VERY good start.